gaxmann/c64-software/programmes/anabasis/en/README.md

 **How to run**

 If you use VICE, the simplest way is to autostart the disk image.
-Select `Anabasis_en.d64` and start.
+Select `Anabasis_en.d64` and start or like this:

 `x64 -autostart ~/Software.d64`